A Unified Framework of Constrained Robust Submodular Optimization with Applications: Introduction

-\textbf{Robust Submodular Maximization: } One of the first papers to study robust submodular maximization (problem 2) was~\cite{krause08robust}, where the authors study \textsc{Robust-SubMax} with cardinality constraints.
+\textbf{Robust Submodular Optimization: } Among the four problems we consider in this work, \textsc{Robust-SubMax} has been extensively studied in literature.
+One of the first papers to study robust submodular maximization was~\cite{krause08robust}, where the authors study \textsc{Robust-SubMax} with cardinality constraints.
 The authors reduce this problem to a submodular set cover problem using the \emph{saturate} trick to provide a bi-criteria approximation guarantee. \cite{anari2019robust} extend this work and study \textsc{Robust-SubMax} subject to matroid constraint.
 They provide bi-criteria algorithms by creating a union of $O(\log l/\epsilon)$ independent sets, with the union set having a guarantee of $1 - \epsilon$.
 They also discuss extensions to knapsack and multiple matroid constraints and provide bicriteria approximation of $(1 - \epsilon, O(\log l/\epsilon))$. \cite{powers2017constrained} also study the same problem.
-However, they take a different approach by presenting a bi-criteria algorithm that outputs a feasible set that is good only for a fraction of the $k$ submodular functions $g_i$. \cite{chen2017robust, wilder2017equilibrium} study a slightly general problem of robust non-convex optimization (of which robust submodular optimization is a special case), but they provide weaker guarantees compared to \cite{krause2008efficient, anari2019robust}. \arxiv{Another related problem, which is also called \emph{Robust Submodular Maximization}~\cite{orlin2018robust} attempts to select subsets which maximize a submodular function and are robust to up to $\tau$ deletions.
-Mathematically, this problem can be cast as $\max_{|A| \leq k} \min_{Z \subseteq A, |Z| \leq \tau} f(A - Z)$.
-Note that this is a special case of the robust submodular maximization studied in~\cite{krause08robust} except that $k$ here is potentially exponential in $\tau$. \cite{orlin2018robust} provide constant factor approximation algorithms for this problem.
-The results were later improved by~\cite{bogunovic2017robust}.
-Another version of this problem was considered by~\cite{staib2018distributionally} where they study distributionally robust submodular optimization.}
+However, they take a different approach by presenting a bi-criteria algorithm that outputs a feasible set that is good only for a fraction of the $k$ submodular functions $g_i$. \cite{chen2017robust,wilder2017equilibrium} study a slightly general problem of robust non-convex optimization (of which robust submodular optimization is a special case), but they provide weaker guarantees compared to \cite{krause2008efficient,anari2019robust}.
+We introduced and studied \textsc{Robust-SubMin} in the conference version of this paper~\cite{iyer2020robust}, and \textsc{Robust-scsc} and \textsc{Robust-scsk} are new problems we study in this work.